 Exhaust Manifold Gasket

 A leak in the exhaust manifold gasket can result in a ticking noise similar to a musician’s metronome.
 This ticking noise is very obvious when the engine is cold.
-When one or more bolts around the manifold are broken, it creates a gap which allows the exhaust gasses to seep out around there.
+When one or more bolts around the manifold are broken, it creates a gap that allows the exhaust gasses to seep out around there.
 This causes a ticking sound, and possibly what you are hearing.

 Piston slap occurs when there is excessive sideways movement inside the cylinder.
 This happens when there is too much room for piston movement, creating a ticking sound.